 We look forward to developing and sharing materials for more issue areas as well as creating a virtuous cycle of online to offline community building as we learn from each other and support each other in becoming a more respectful civil society.

 (1) Changing the Game was co-founded by Peter Hwosch, Debilyn Molineaux, Walt Roberts and Amanda Kathryn Roman.
 Changing the Game team members that worked on Living Room Conversations included Debilyn Molineaux, Walt Roberts, Amanda Kathryn Roman and Heather Tischbein.

-Public Conversations Project is the fiscal sponsor for Living Room Conversations.
+Mediators Foundation is the fiscal sponsor for Living Room Conversations.
 We appreciate their support and encouragement in our work.